the practical kitchen

 after 18 hours the dough has filled the bowl all the way to the rim.

-But again, the dough isn't meant to be easy to handle — that looseness and stickiness is part of what makes it crack open beautifully in the oven.
+But again, the dough isn't meant to be easy to handle — that looseness and stickiness is part of the magic that makes it crack open beautifully in the oven.

 no knead dough on a piece of parchment paper. a hand is pinching the dough to seal it at the top in an oval shape.